gfngfn/SATySFi/README.md

 If `demo.pdf` is created, then the setup has been finished correctly.

 ### Reference

-The reference to write SATySFi is written by SATySFi itself in `doc` folder.
-You need compile it to read.
+In addition, a concice reference of SATySFi is written by SATySFi itself in `doc` folder.
+You need to compile it to read.

 ```sh
 cd doc